“`xml

 - By fax

-When you sign up, you’re not booking a specific flight.
+When you sign up, remember you’re not booking a specific flight—you’re signing up for potential flights at that base.

-Active duty members can sign up when their leave starts.
+Active duty members can sign up as soon as their leave begins and must remain on leave while their request is active.

 Before You Fly

-Getting ready for Space-A travel takes some planning.
+Getting ready for Space-A travel involves a bit of prep work.

-Here’s what to keep in mind before your trip.
+Here’s what you should keep in mind before you set off.

 Document Preparation

-Passports and visas are must-haves for Space-A travelers.
+Passports and visas are non-negotiable for Space-A travelers.

-Make sure they’re up-to-date and valid for your entire trip.
+Make sure they’re up-to-date for your entire trip and double-check the Foreign Clearance Guide for any destination-specific requirements.

 Understanding the Flight Process